 In this situation, your camera settings should be different, especially your shutter speed.
 Due to a narrower field of view, movement of the stars due to the Earths rotation become more apparent.
 Depending on the lens you use, a 10-15 second shutter speed would be best.

 My personal favorite gadget in astrophotography is a star tracker.
-From the name of it, you can guess what it’s purpose is: to track a star.
-Since the Milky Way and the stars are moving due to earth’s rotation, an image with more than a 30 seconds exposure will begin to blur the stars.
+From the name of it, you can guess what its purpose is: to track a star.
+Since the Milky Way and the stars are moving due to the earth’s rotation, an image with more than a 30 seconds exposure will begin to blur the stars.

 The star tracker gadget will track the stars while you’re photographing, in order for you to expose the image for a longer time.
 This means that you can bring down the ISO to 800-1600 with an exposure time of 1 minute or more.
 By doing so, you reduce high ISO noises and bring a lot of details from the sky.

 Using a star tracker with a zoom lens is a beast combo for astrophotography and can result in amazing images.

 In this article, we have only talked about photographing the Milky Way.
 Still, there are several other astronomical objects as well.